FanaHOVA/ember-cli-backstop/README.md

 ```
 ## Configuration
 Ember install will create a directory at ```sh root_project/tests/backstop `` containing a backstop.json file and an empty references directory.

 The backstop.json will be auto generated as shown below.
-For information on configuring this file see the BackstopJS [github] (https://github.com/garris/BackstopJS)
+For information on configuring this file see the [BackstopJS Github] (https://github.com/garris/BackstopJS)

 ```js
 {